Multilevel Richardson-Romberg extrapolation: Examples of applications

 \begin{Proposition} Assume $X\!\in \L^{2 R}$.
 If $f$ is Lipschitz continuous and $2 R$ times differentiable with $f^{(k)}$ bounded, $k=R,\ldots,2R$, the nested Monte Carlo satisfies~\eqref{strong_error} with $\beta = 1$ and ~\eqref{weak_error} with $\alpha =1$ and $\bar R = R-1$. \end{Proposition}

 \begin{Remark} When $f$ is no longer smooth, typically if it is the indicator function of an interval, it is still possible to show that nested Monte Carlo is eligible for multilevel Richardson-Romberg approach $e.g.$ in the more constrained framework developed in~\cite{JHJ, GORJU} where $X$ can be viewed as an additive perturbation of $Y$.
 Assuming enough regularity in $y$ on the joint density $g_N(y,z)$ of $Y$ and the renormalized perturbation, yields an expansion of the weak error (but seems in a different scale).
-However, in this work we focus on the regular case. \end{Remark}
+However, in this work we focus on the regular case (see~\cite{VLGP2} for the non regular case and applications in actuarial sciences). \end{Remark}

-The proof follows form the two lemmas below.
+The proof follows from the two lemmas below.